PritK99/WriteRight/README.md

 ## Future Goals

-- [ ] Considering more features such as number of Short Words, number of Long Words, Sentence Formation, Capitalization etc.
+- [ ] Considering more features such as number of Short Words, number of Long Words, Sentence Formation, Capitalization, Proper use of articles etc.
 - [ ] Improving the Web Application by adding better UI and Features.
 - [ ] Using Deep Learning Techniques such as LSTMs and CNNs to improve the performance of the algorithm.